zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 #### Scaling out a cluster in cloud

 * The best way to scale a cluster is via ASG integration on AWS.
-* This feature is called Stateful Autoscaling and is described [here](/portworx-install-with-kubernetes/cloud/aws/aws-asg/#stateful-autoscaling).
+* This feature is called Stateful Autoscaling and is described [here](/portworx-install-with-kubernetes/cloud/aws/aws-asg/).
   * Perform sizing of your data needs and determine the amount and type of storage (EBS volumes) needed per ECS instance.
-  * Create EBS volume [templates](/portworx-install-with-kubernetes/cloud/aws/aws-asg/#create-ebs-volume-templates) to match the number of EBS volumes needed per EC2 instance.
+  * Create EBS volume [templates](/cloud-references/auto-disk-provisioning/aws/#ebs-volume-template) to match the number of EBS volumes needed per EC2 instance.
-  * Create a [Stateful AMI](/portworx-install-with-kubernetes/cloud/aws/aws-asg/#create-a-stateful-ami) to associate with your auto-scaling group.
+  * Create a stateful AMI to associate it with your auto-scaling group.
   * Once everything is setup, as described in the steps above, then the cluster can be scaled up and down via ASG.
 Portworx will automatically manage the EBS volume creation and preserve the volumes across the cluster scaling up and down.
 This [page](/portworx-install-with-kubernetes/cloud/aws/aws-asg/#scaling-the-cluster-up) desribes how Portworx handles the volume management in a auto-scaling cluster.

 #### Scaling out a cluster on-prem